Special Types of Ayurvedic Massage

 The warm oil scalp massage:

-Other ayurvedic herbs frequently found in herbal hair oils include Amla (Indian Gooseberry), Bhringaraj (Eclipta Alba) -- literally "King of Tresses," Tulasi (Holy Basil), Ashwagandha (Winter Cherry), Sandalwood and Hibiscus.
-The base oil is generally sesame, which is reported to have antioxidant properties, or coconut, which is reported to nourish hair color, thickness and growth.
+Other ayurvedic herbs frequently found in herbal hair oils include Amla (Indian Gooseberry), Bhringaraja (Eclipta Alba) — literally "King of Tresses," Tulsi (Holy Basil), Ashwagandha (Winter Cherry), Sandalwood and Hibiscus.
+The base oil is generally sesame, which is reported to have antioxidant properties; or coconut, which is reported to nourish hair color, thickness and growth.

 Sleep imbalances, according to ayurveda, occur when one or more of the three ayurvedic principles of Vata, Pitta or Kapha is out of balance.
 Massage is one of the techniques recommended to restore balance and aid the process of getting an adequate amount of rejuvenating rest.
 This massage is performed on the peripheries to improve circulation and relax the mind and body.
 Massage oils for this purpose combine herbs and essential oils with a base oil.
-The Rejuvenation Massage Oil for Men or Women is ideal for this massage.
+The Youthful Skin Massage Oils for Men and Women are ideal for this massage.

-How it's done -- Apply the massage oil to the lower arms, hands, lower legs and feet a few minutes before bed and gently massage into the skin.
-Pay special attention to the soles of the feet and the nail-beds of the hands and feet.
+How it's done — Apply the massage oil to the lower arms, hands, lower legs and feet a few minutes before bed and gently massage into the skin.
+Pay special attention to the soles of the feet and the nail beds of the hands and feet.
 Pat off any excess oil with a clean cloth.
-The Rejuvenation Massage Oil is easily absorbed, and non-staining, so it can be left on all night.
+The Youthful Skin Massage Oil is easily absorbed and non-staining, so it can be left on all night.

 The Garshana massage is done without oil.
 Performed regularly, it is reported to gradually help break down fat deposits by enhancing blood and lymphatic circulation.
 This massage helps clean and exfoliate the skin, making it more receptive to herbs and therapeutic oils.